daglem/reDIP-SX/README.md

 All FPGA I/O is 5V tolerant, and can drive 5V TTL.
 JP1 can be shorted to make the 5V input pin bidirectional, e.g. for powering 5V TTL devices.

-The number of FPGA I/O is sufficient for e.g. 5 six-pin PMOD interfaces (or 6, with two pins open-drain or input-only).
+The number of FPGA I/O is sufficient for e.g. three twelve-pin PMOD interfaces (with two pins open-drain or input-only).

 #### Solder pads:

 * Stereo line output (left, right, GND)
-* RGB LED strip
+* RGB LED strip data
 * ESP32 IO25
 * ESP32 I35